openlibhums/janeway/docs/source/Books.rst

     - This is a required field.
 - Cover
 - DOI
     - DOIs for monographs and chapters cannot be minted directly through Janeway, but if a DOI has been chosen, it can be added here.
-To mint a DOI for a monograph or chapter after it has been uploaded, you can do so through the Crossref website: https://apps.crossref.org/webDeposit/
+To mint a DOI for a monograph or chapter after it has been uploaded, you can do so through the `Crossref website <https://apps.crossref.org/webDeposit/>`_
 - ISBN
 - Purchase URL
     - If this book has an option for physical purchase, this is where this can be linked.
 It will show as an option next to the ‘Read’ and ‘Download’ buttons on the book’s page.